 To participate in the PAWH program, volunteers need to:

-- Receive Pet Partners certification.
+- Register through Pet Partners.
 Obedience training is highly recommended.

-- Attend a one-on-one interview with a Children’s volunteer coordinator and your pet.
+- Attend a one-on-one interview with a Children’s Minnesota volunteer coordinator and your animal.

 - Attend program-specific, two-part training with an experienced volunteer:

-– Part 1 – New volunteer shadows the experienced volunteer and their pet
+– Part 1: The new volunteer shadows an experienced volunteer and their animal.

-– Part 2 – New volunteer and their pet work under supervision of the experienced volunteer
+– Part 2: The new volunteer and their animal work under supervision of the experienced volunteer.

 - Commit to 1 year in the program (a weekly 2-hour shift).